-For the 2017-2018 winter season, the Central Mountains project (includes Payette, Boise, and Wood Basins) includes 30 remote-controlled, ground-based generators and two airplanes contracted for cloud seeding operations.
-The program in the Upper Snake River Basin includes 25 remote-controlled, ground-based generators operated by Idaho Power, 25 manual, ground-based generators operated by the High Country Resource Conservation and Development program and one airplane for cloud seeding operations.
+The program in the upper Snake River basin includes 25 remote ground-based generators operated by Idaho Power, 25 manual ground-based generators operated by the High Country Resource Conservation and Development program and one airplane for cloud seeding operations.
 Idaho Power provides meteorological data and weather forecasting to guide seasonal cloud seeding operations throughout all basins associated with the program.

 The technology has been used since the late 1940s to enhance precipitation and also to dissipate fog and reduce the size of hailstones.

 A wide range of entities sponsor cloud seeding programs in the U.S. They include municipal, county and state governments; irrigation, water resource and water conservation districts; airports; ski resorts; and private industry. (source: North American Weather Modification Council)

 Active programs exist in several states, including Idaho, North Dakota, California, Texas, Colorado, Wyoming, Utah and Nevada.

 Idaho Power has developed target-control analyses to evaluate the annual average benefits associated with the collaborative cloud seeding program.
 Based upon these analyses, the company estimates the cloud seeding programs provide approximately 600,000 acre-feet of additional water in the Payette, Boise and Wood River basins as well as over 400,000 acre-feet of additional water each year in the upper Snake River basin.
 One million acre-feet of water can generate approximately 844,500 megawatt-hours if used for hydroelectric production — enough to power roughly 74,000 homes.